 Check the most likely sites for radiation such as seams in shielding, areas that could become activated, and areas that occupied by personnel.

 Record survey results, survey locations, date of survey, and the person performing the survey in a retrievable log.
-Obtain a copy of the Survey Log from Appendix E of the X-Ray Safety Manual.
+Obtain a copy of the Survey Log.

 The use and type of personnel dosimetry is determined by the activities and functions the individual performs.
 By regulation, any person who receives or is likely to receive more than 10 percent of the maximum permissible dose or who enters a "High Radiation Area" must be provided with and must wear personnel monitoring devices.

 To obtain dosimetry, complete a Dosimetry Request Form and return it to the Division of Research Safety (DRS).
 Upon receipt, DRS personnel initiate the request process with the dosimetry vendor.
 The turn-around time is typically one week for a “rush” order.
 Therefore, ensure dosimetry requests are made in advance of the need to perform radiation related work.
-Obtain a copy of the Dosimetry Request Form from Appendix E of the X-Ray Safety Manual.
+Obtain a copy of the Dosimetry Request Form.

 Whole body dosimeters, or badges, monitor exposure to the whole body and should be worn between the neck and the waist, usually on the front of the body.

 Finger ring dosimeters monitor radiation exposure to the hands and fingers.
 These dosimeters may be worn on any finger and should normally face the palm-side of the hand.

 Each person with assigned dosimetry must wear the dosimetry when working with sources of ionizing radiation.